oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 How does Helidon know what classes it needs to create REST endpoints for ?
 Well the annotations system does that.

-Look at the class com.oracle.labs.helidon.storefront.StorefrontApplication
+Look at the class com.oracle.labs.helidon.storefront.StorefrontApplication, add the `@ApplicationScoped` and `@ApplicationPath("/")` annotations as below

 ```
 @ApplicationScoped